project-image

 Mastering the Game of Allyship Book Update #2

-8 months ago – Thu, Sep 07, 2023 at 07:31:34 PM
+about 1 year ago – Thu, Sep 07, 2023 at 07:31:34 PM

 Earlier this month I learned I have to move out of my place in 3 weeks.
 This little one bedroom house in the riverside neighborhood of Wichita has been home for 3 years.